Frequently Asked Questions

 In addition to benchmarks for critical area functions, the Work Plan must also include benchmarks for promotion and implementation of voluntary stewardship actions designed to protect and enhance these critical area functions.
 Failure to meet the goals and benchmarks for critical area functions will represent failure of the Work Plan and trigger a regulatory approach to critical areas protection under the GMA.

-What is the “Maintain and Enhance Agricultural Viability” test?
+What does it mean to “Maintain and Enhance Agricultural Viability”?

 To receive approval, the VSP Work Plan must maintain and enhance agricultural viability (RCW 36.70A.725).
 For instance, the primary method of promoting critical area functions must be through voluntary stewardship actions.
 VSP will not require an agricultural operator to discontinue agricultural activities that legally existed before July 22, 2011 (RCW 36.70A.702).